Kovan, Singapore: Education

 There is only one primary (Xinghua) and secondary school (Yuying) in Kovan.
 These two schools are part of the 19 educational institutions in Hougang.

 There used to be several more schools located deep inside the housing estate and the surrounding area.
 These include Rosyth School, Serangoon Secondary School, Monfort Secondary School, XinMing Secondary School.
 These schools have moved to other areas such as Serangoon North and Hougang.
 The last school to stop operations, Parry Primary School, closed down in late 2006.

 Politics

 Kovan falls under and is located in Hougang SMC.
-Residents is currently represented by Dennis Tan who is a member of the Workers' Party (WP) and for Hougang SMC.
-In addition, Dennis Tan has been the member of parliament (MP) of Hougang SMC since 2020.
-Previous WP members of parliament for Hougang SMC includes Low Thia Khiang from 1991 to 2011 and Png Eng Huat from 2011 to 2020.
+Residents are currently represented by Dennis Tan, who is a member of the Workers' Party (WP) and the member of parliament (MP) for Hougang SMC.
+In addition, Dennis Tan has been the MP for Hougang SMC since 2020.
+Previous WP members of parliament for Hougang SMC include Low Thia Khiang from 1991 to 2011 and Png Eng Huat from 2011 to 2020.